mmozeiko/pkgi/README.md

 This homebrew allows to download & unpack pkg file directly on Vita together with your [NoNpDrm][] fake license.

-# This project is unmaintained
+# This project is now a community project

-This project is now unmaintained, there are still a few bugs.
-I won't be working on it anymore, if anyone wants to fork it, they are encouraged to do so.
+This project is now a community project, meaning there is no main dev to work on it, any pull requests are welcome.

 # Features